italotes/italotes/README.md

-#Hi!
-My name is Ítalo! 👋
+# Hi!
+My name is Italo! 👋

 I'm a beginner in the world of programming, I have a degree in Business Administration, over 10 years of experience in Customer Service, and I'm currently transitioning to a career in Technology.